jdmartin/rpi-write-blocker/README.md

 `./setup.sh`

-If you'd like to setup, but not create a local-only network just yet, use:
+If you'd like to setup, **but not create a local-only network just yet**, use:

 `./setup-no-local-network.sh`